Torah Portion: Genesis 12:1 through 17:27

 “For this is how the holy women who hoped in God used to adorn themselves, by submitting to their own husbands, as Sarah obeyed Abraham, calling him lord.
 And you are her children, if you do good and do not fear anything that is frightening.
 (1 Peter 3:5-6)

-When the family returned to Canaan from Egypt, there was a noticeable shift in the atmosphere as quarrels arose between Lot’s and Abram’s shepherds.
-Unwilling for the Canaanites to witness the discord, Abram proposed,
+When Abraham and company returned to Canaan from Egypt, there was a noticeable shift in the atmosphere as quarrels arose between Lot’s and Abram’s shepherds.
+Unwilling for the locals to witness the discord, Abram proposed,

 “Let there be no strife between you and me, and between your herdsmen and my herdsmen, for we are kinsmen.
 Is not the whole land before you?
 Separate yourself from me.
 If you take the left hand, then I will go to the right, or if you take the right hand, then I will go to the left” (Gen 13:8-9)